GogoVega/nestor-bot/README.md

 # Nestor Bot

 Our school has a FabLAB containing 3D printers and this Bot will allow students to place orders from our site and track orders from Discord.
+In addition, this Bot will allow you to create a role management by reaction to an emoji and to notify new member, removing member, edited message and deleted message.

 ## How to Install